-Elena serves as the Communications Director for Faith in Place and Faith in Place Action Fund.
-Their passion for environmental justice grew from her time working in community public health in Latin American and the Middle East and from own her story as a daughter of a Cuban refugee.
-She recognizes how deeply environmental health issues are tied to social injustices and is excited to support Faith in Place as they address the social, racial, and economic roots of the climate crisis.
+Elena (they/them) serves as the Deputy Director for Faith in Place and Faith in Place Action Fund.
+Their passion for environmental justice grew from time working in community health in the US, Latin American, and the Middle East, and from their own experience as a queer Latine.
+They are passionate about honoring the intersectional nature of environmental health and supporting Faith in Place as they address the social, racial, and economic roots of the climate crisis.

-Social Media and Press Coordinator
+Media Relations Coordinator

-Rev. Brian Sauder is President and Executive Director of Faith in Place and Faith in Place Action Fund.
+Rev. Brian Sauder (he/him) is President and Executive Director of Faith in Place and Faith in Place Action Fund.
 His passion for environmental justice motivates his work fundraising to grow the vision of Faith in Place.
 Rev. Sauder received his B.S. from the University of Illinois in Natural Resources and Environmental Sciences, M.A. in Religion from Urbana Theological Seminary, and M.B.A. from the University of Illinois.
 Rev. Sauder is ordained by the Mennonite Church U.S.A. and worships with Chicago Community Mennonite Church in East Garfield Park.

 Rev. Brian Sauder,